johanley/almanac/README.md

 ## Background Info

+### Be sure to read the explanation
+The explanation is on the inside front cover.
+You will need to read the explanation in order to make sense of the data in the almanac.

 ### Calculation of Weather Normals
 The *Islander's Almanac* uses the following algorithm for calculating weather normals,  described here using an example.